NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - Whether there is a clothes dryer present.
    * - ``clothes_dryer_location``
      -
-     - "conditioned space", "basement - conditioned", "basement - unconditioned", "garage", "other housing unit", "other heated space", "other multifamily buffer space", "other non-freezing space", "auto"
+     - "auto", "conditioned space", "basement - conditioned", "basement - unconditioned", "garage", "other housing unit", "other heated space", "other multifamily buffer space", "other non-freezing space"
      - The space type for the clothes dryer location.
 If not provided, the OS-HPXML default (see `HPXML Clothes Dryer <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-clothes-dryer>`_) is used.
    * - ``clothes_dryer_fuel_type``
      -